Limited Tort and Bus Accidents

 It’s shocking how frequently bus accidents occur in Pennsylvania.
 While numbers vary considerably, a typical year will see more than 700 accidents involving mass transit buses, commercial carrier buses between cities or across state lines, chartered motor coaches, and tour buses.
 These accidents can cause the full spectrum of injuries, including:

 - Fractures and broken bones

 - Wrongful death

 Ostroff Injury Law is the one resource you need.
-Attorney Jon Ostroff and his team have made their reputations by providing personal injury representation in Pennsylvania for more than twenty thousand clients over the past 20 years.
+Attorney Jon Ostroff and his team have made their reputations by providing personal injury representation in Pennsylvania for more than 25,000 clients over the past 25 years.

 Don’t let the bus company run over your legal rights.
 Use the online form or call (800) 861-5696 today to connect with our skilled bus accident attorneys.
-We provide bus injury representation to clients throughout Pennsylvania, as well as people injured when their bus route traveled through the Commonwealth or began or ended in Pennsylvania.
+We provide representation to clients throughout the Commonwealth, as well as to out-of-state individuals who were hurt in Pennsylvania.